-The annual cash stipend payable to all non-management directors and the additional annual stipends payable to the Lead Director and the three committee chairs were paid in quarterly installments in 2020.
-In conjunction with their voluntary 25% reduction in their cash stipends for 2020 as noted above, the non-management directors did not receive the quarterly installment that would otherwise have been paid at the conclusion of the 2nd quarter of 2020.
+The annual cash stipend payable to all non-management directors and the additional annual stipends payable to the Lead Director and the three committee chairs were paid in quarterly installments for 2022.
+Non-management directors who served for only a portion of the year received a pro rata portion of the annual cash stipend.
 No separate meeting attendance fees are paid to the directors.
 All directors are reimbursed for their out-of-pocket expenses arising from attendance at meetings of the Board and its committees.